abhilash264/SpringBoot_Employee_Management/README.md

 **
 SpringBoot_Employee_Management

-So Here is my Employee_Management Project in which I have used Spring(Boot) to perform the CRUD operations.
+So Here is my Employee_Management Project in which I have used Spring(Boot) to perform the CRUD operations for managing the employees database.
 The UI which is used here is Thymeleaf and for adding the dependencies I have used Maven.
 I have Used Spring Data JPA to integrate my application with the database i.e. MySql.